peccc/double-stb/README.md

 }
 ```

-when stride*layer = 0, for example g.w,g.h or layer is 0, such a situation would arise。when out_size = 0,
+When stride*layer = 0, for example g.w,g.h or layer is 0, such a situation would arise.

 ```c++
 *tmp = (stbi_uc*) STBI_REALLOC_SIZED( out, out_size, layers * stride );
 ```

-This function is equivalent to free, the "__out__" pointer is freed at this point.
+When out_size = 0, this function is equivalent to free, the "__out__" pointer is freed at this point.

 In this function, the "__out__" pointer is released a second time.